alin23/alinpanaitiu.com/content/_index.md

   # Working on

-  * Automating my home lighting and sound using ESP32
+  * Home lighting and sound automation using ESP32
   * Making [Lunar](#Lunar) the defacto app for controlling external monitors
   * Documenting and open sourcing my work in a more consistent manner